Welcome to Eden Park

 Every year over half a million local and international sports fans enjoy matches and functions at the Park.

 With state-of-the-art facilities and services, Eden Park successfully hosts sell-out crowds of up to 50,000 on match days and many non-match day functions.
-During the 2011 Rugby World Cup temporary seating was used above the East and West Stands to increase the seating to 60,000 capacity.
+During the 2011 Rugby World Cup, temporary seating was used above the East and West Stands to increase the seating to 60,000 capacity.
 After the World Cup these seats were dismantled and sent overseas for the London Olympics.

 A prominent feature of Eden Park is the exterior material on the South Stand, which is built of ethylene-tetraflouroethylene (ETFE).
-This building polymer is transparent allowing light for local environs and it's also light-weight.
+This building polymer is transparent allowing light for local environs and is also light-weight.
 The exterior is self-cleaning and can be impressively lit up with up to a thousand different colours.

-Eden Park has retractable seats positioned at the base of the South Stand, when retracted they complete the area required for international cricket, with the wicket running North to South.
+Eden Park has retractable seats positioned at the base of the South Stand.
+When retracted, they complete the area required for international cricket, with the wicket running north to south.